SpacehuhnTech/esp8266_deauther/README.md

 ## FAQ

-**Could it deauth multiple APs in the range?**
+**Could it auto-deauth all APs in the range?**

-It definitely could!
-But I will not implement this 'feature' for ethical and legal reasons.
+Yes, but I will not implement this 'feature' for ethical and legal reasons.

 **Can it sniff handshakes?**